 If you have received a Notice CP508C or are at risk of receiving one in the future, contact Goldin Peiser & Peiser as soon as possible to avoid restrictions on your ability to travel outside of the country.

-For more information about IRS Passport Revocation or our IRS Services, please call 214-635-2498 or contact Sidney Goldin, CPA, Rick Lahr, CPA, Naveid Jahansouz, Esq. or Robin Forsythe, Esq. by filling out the form below.
+For more information about IRS Passport Revocation or our IRS Services, please call 214-635-2498 or contact Sidney Goldin, CPA, Rick Lahr, CPA, or Naveid Jahansouz, Esq. by filling out the form below.